 Please email UIA if you wish to purchase any of these previous presentations:

 Regulatory measurement requirements for ultrasonic surgical devices: Relevance of acoustic characteristics to surgical performance

 Featuring Mark E. Schafer, PhD FASA FAIUM, Research Professor,

 School of Biomedical Engineering, Science and Health Systems, Drexel University

 Tools and techniques for characterizing transducers

-Featuring Dr. Andrew Mathieson, Thales UK, and Mark Hodnett, National Physical Laboratory, UK
+Featuring Dr. Andrew Mathieson, Thales UK, and Mark Hodnett, NPL, UK

 To view the recording, please email email@example.com to register and get the link.

 The first Virtual Collaboration was held on Thursday, 24 September 2020

 One of my favorite aspects of Ultrasonic Industry Association symposiums is the collaboration that occurs during breaks in the actual symposium presentations.
 Ultrasonic technology is highly non-linear and often confounding, and bouncing thoughts with peers is practically impossible on a day to day basis due to the significant intellectual investment necessary to understand the issues.
 With the current pandemic, it is not feasible for many to meet in person and have these collaborations.
 That is why I am looking forward to the UIA’s virtual collaboration on applying pre-load to Langevin-type piezoelectric transducers.
 Over the years I have experienced several instances of pre-load issues that at the time were confusing, but with hindsight are completely understandable.
 These collaborative discussions provide the insight needed to overcome common issues that are otherwise difficult to comprehend.